 3 Fairfield was built ca. 1870, one of three contiguous houses (1-3-5 Fairfield) built for investment banker Henry Chapman Wainwright for speculative sale.
-As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with dormers, and, although 5 Fairfield did not have a front bay, the three houses formed a symmetrical composition on Fairfield.
+As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with dormers, and, although 5 Fairfield did not have a front bay, the three houses formed a balanced composition on Fairfield.